 All corporate power shall be exercised by or under the authority of, and the business and affairs of the corporation shall be managed under the direction of, a board of directors, subject to any limitation set forth in the articles of organization or in a shareholders' agreement.
-In particular, and without limiting the generality of the foregoing, the directors may from time to time issue all or any part of the unissued shares of the corporation authorized under the articles of organization, determine the number of authorized shares in any class or series, the distinguishing designation thereof, and the preferences, limitations and relative rights applicable thereto, provided that the board of directors may not approve an aggregate number of authorized shares of all classes and series which exceeds the total number of authorized shares specified in the articles of organization approved by the shareholders.
+In particular, and without limiting the generality of the foregoing, the directors may from time to time issue all or any part of the unissued shares of the corporation authorized under the articles of organization, determine the number of authorized shares in any class or series, the distinguishing designation thereof, and the preferences, limitations and relative rights applicable thereto, provided that the board of directors may not approve an aggregate number of authorized shares of organization approved by the shareholders.
 The directors may determine the consideration for which shares are to be issued and the manner of allocating such consideration between capital and surplus, and, before the corporation issues shares, shall determine that the consideration received or to be received is adequate.
 In the event of a vacancy in the board of directors, the remaining directors may exercise the powers of the full board until the vacancy is filled.